uqlibrary/technology-training/R/rstudio_intro/rstudio_intro.md

 3.  `mean()`
 4.  `rm()`

-`c()` concatenates the arguments into a vector.
-In other words, it takes any number of arguments (hence the `...`), and stores all those values together.
-For example, let’s store the ages of our pet dogs in a new
+`c()` combines the arguments into a vector.
+In other words, it takes any number of arguments (hence the `...`), and stores all those values together, as one single object.
+For example, let’s store the ages of our pet dogs in a new object:
-object:

 ``` r
 ages <- c(4, 10, 2, NA, 3)
 ```

+> You can store missing data as `NA`.

 We can now reuse this vector, and calculate their human age: